HirbodBehnam/RedditDownloaderBot/README.md

 ## Disable NSFW Content

-You can keep the bot from downloading NSFW posts by setting the following variable:
+You can keep the bot from downloading NSFW posts by setting the following environment variable:

 ```bash
 DENY_NSFW: "true"